Rent safe and private dog parks hosted by locals

 How much exercise does an Australian Cattle Dog need?

-Australian Cattle Dogs require moderate activity each day.
+Australian Cattle Dogs require moderate activity each day, drawing on their herding ancestral instinct.
 Though one of the most popular dog breeds, ACDs are classified as a moderately athletic, somewhat high-energy breed.

 ACDs are excellent companions and flourish with between 1-2 hours of activity each day, including walks and active play sessions.
 Owners of ACDs note that their dogs particularly enjoy chasing/playing with a ball or frisbee, playing with squeaky toys, and tug-of-war.